citation-file-format/cffconvert/README.md

 ## `pre-commit` hook

 `cffconvert` is also available as a [pre-commit](https://pre-commit.com) hook.
-Add the following to your `.pre-commit-config.yaml` file to start using it.
+Add the following to your `.pre-commit-config.yaml` file to start validating your CITATION.cff automatically whenever you issue a `git commit`:

 ```yaml
 repos: